facebook/flow/docs/docs/00-getting-started.md

 foo("Hello, world!");
 ```

 We're calling a function that clearly expects a number with a string.
 Flow detects that and returns an error.
 To fix this example, you can call `foo` with an integer instead.
 Running `flow check` should no longer find an error.
+A possible fix is in the `answer` directory.
+Throughout this tutorial, you will find solutions in the `answer` directory each time.

 You may have noticed this header line in the example file: